Planning Permits

 Properties and buildings come in many shapes, sizes, terrains, locations, and contexts within a town.
 All new developments must conform to the applicable bylaws; however, Development Variance Permits can allow for the relaxation of regulations in certain bylaws, on matters other than the use or density of the land.

-Please see the Town’s Guide to Development Variance Permits for more information.
+Please see the Town’s Guide to Applying for a Development Variance Permit for more information.

 A Zoning Amendment, or rezoning, is a land use amendment to the Town’s Zoning Bylaw.
 This involves changing the zone of a property to a different zone or amending the requirements of a current zone.
 If the rezoning application is consistent with the policies outlined in the OCP, it can proceed through the process without an OCP Amendment.